romilly/start-apl/manuscript/Appendix1.md

     Pi 3 Model B
     Pi zero (all versions)

-The current version (15.0) of Dyalog APL will run on the wheezy and jessie versions of Raspbian.
+The current version (15.0) of Dyalog APL runs on the *jessie* version of Raspbian.

-Once installed, Dyalog requires 100 MB of storage.
-You will need another 100 MB temporarily for the installation image.

 You can find installation instructions [here](http://packages.dyalog.com/).